icmx/just-monorepo/HOWTO.md

 npm install --save-dev @types/cors @types/express node-dev ts-node
 ```

-One note for server sub-packages configuration: to use local sub-package dependencies (like `@just-monorepo/server` which depends on `@just-monorepo/utils`) use this in root `tsconfig.json`:
+One note for server sub-packages configuration: to use local sub-package dependencies use this in root [`tsconfig.json`](tsconfig.json):

 ```diff
 @@ -15,5 +15,8 @@